2018 EFL League One play-off final: Route to the final

 Shrewsbury Town finished the regular 2017–18 season in third place in EFL League One, the third tier of the English football league system, one place ahead of Rotherham United.
 Both therefore missed out on the two automatic places for promotion to the EFL Championship and instead took part in the play-offs to determine the third promoted team.
 Shrewsbury finished nine points behind Blackburn Rovers (who were promoted in second place) and eleven behind league winners Wigan Athletic.
 Rotherham United ended the season eight points behind Shrewsbury.

 Rotherham faced Scunthorpe United in their play-off semi-final, with the first leg being played away at Glanford Park.
 Jon Taylor scored after 17 minutes to take the lead for Rotherham but Scunthorpe equalised almost immediately through an own goal from Michael Ihiekwe.
 Joe Newell, a second-half substitute, put Rotherham back in front in the 64th minute after Scunthorpe goalkeeper Matt Gilks was replaced after suffering a knee injury.
 With two minutes remaining, Cameron McGeehan restored parity once again and the match ended 2–2.
 The second leg was played four days later at Rotherham's New York Stadium.
 Richard Wood put Rotherham ahead with a headed goal in additional time in the first half, and Will Vaulks extended their lead with a close-range strike.
 The Scunthorpe captain Rory McArdle was sent off after receiving two yellow cards and the match ended 2–0 to Rotherham, who progressed to the final with a 4–2 aggregate victory.

-Shrewsbury's opponents in their play-off semi-final were Charlton Ahtletic, with the first leg being played away at The Valley.
+Shrewsbury's opponents in their play-off semi-final were Charlton Athletic, with the first leg being played away at The Valley.
 The first half was goalless and with ten minutes remaining in the second, Jon Nolan's 20 yd half-volley from a Stefan Payne pass put Shrewsbury into a 1–0 lead which they held onto until the final whistle.
-The second leg was played at Shresbury's New Meadow three days later.
+The second leg was played at Shrewsbury's New Meadow three days later.
 A second-half strike from Carlton Morris was the only goal of the game, and the match ended 1–0, with Shrewsbury qualifying for the final, winning 2–0 on aggregate.